CJB-2702/Armada-PBMS/Design/MaintenancePortalImplementationPlan.md

 3. Navigates to specific area → Drills down into details
 4. Takes corrective action if needed → Edits events, reassigns work

-#### Workflow 2: Filter and Edit Maintenance Data
+#### Workflow 2: Admin Filter and Edit Maintenance Data
-1. Leader/Admin navigates to Fleet Maintenance Table
-2. Applies filters → Views specific subset of data
-3. Identifies items needing update → Clicks to edit inline or detail view
-4. Makes changes → Saves updates
+1. admin has simple CRUD and filter access to the rows of each table directly
-5. System validates and updates → Audit trail recorded
+5. System warns and updates

 #### Workflow 3: Generate Reports
 1. Leader/Admin navigates to Analytics